 Did you use the wrong card for a purchase and it messed up your accounts, leaving you annoyed and wishing you could go back in time to use your other card?
-Another great feature of Curve is that you can use their 'Go Back in Time' feature, for up to £5,000, up to 30 days after you've paid for an item.
+Another great feature of Curve is that you can use their 'Go Back in Time' feature, for up to £5,000, up to 30-120 days (depending on which card you have) after you've paid for an item.

 Changing the card you used to pay for an item couldn't be simpler.
 Tap the transaction you want to change, scroll to the bottom of the screen and choose 'Go Back in Time'.

 All you need to do from here is swipe through your Curve Wallet on the screen and select the new card you wish to use for the payment.
 You'll only be able to do this once per purchase, so make sure you choose the right card!